danman01/tic-tac-toe/README.md

   • Eventually dug deeper into the setAPIOrigin code to understand that I would receive the correct API address for use in API calls... and did not have to set up my own isProduction switch between dev and production environments.
+  • Used a separate file to hold descriptions of Player class & the Players array.